 MAMMA Mia.
 Pull up a stool, dangle your legs and get stuck into the bar snacks.

-It’s also the perfect excuse to revisit the Italian classics such as the ready to drink Campari, Cinzano, the bright orange Aperol and even a sparkling Lambrusco to get the evening started.
+It’s also the perfect excuse to revisit the Italian classics such as the ready-to-drink Campari, Cinzano, the bright orange Aperol and even a sparkling Lambrusco to get the evening started.

-I checked into the pretty Al Cappello Rosso hotel, just a few steps away from the main square Piazza Maggiore, before heading out to the nearby bars.
+I check into the pretty Al Cappello Rosso hotel, just a few steps away from the main square Piazza Maggiore, before heading out to the nearby bars.
 Choose anywhere around the bronzed statue of the god Neptune in the heart of Bologna.

 It’s the same in all the bars.
 There’s not even the merest raised eyebrow if you fill up a plate and then go back for more.
 Bellissima aperitivo.